yduf/yduf.github.io/_posts/2018-01-28-codingame.md

 - [Cg-brutaltester](https://www.codingame.com/forum/t/cg-brutaltester-because-you-love-to-be-brutal/2716) / [github](https://github.com/dreignier/cg-brutaltester)
     - older  / [Github](https://github.com/dreignier/cgstats)

+- [The Game Runner](https://www.codingame.com/playgrounds/25775/codingame-sdk-documentation/game-runner) - The Game Runner lets you run your game locally during developement.
+It comes with a handy HTML package to watch each game's replay.
+The parameters you set to the Game Runner will not affect the final contribution.

 ### using Codingame playground
 - [CG Benchmark](https://github.com/s-vivien/CGBenchmark#cg-benchmark) - A benchmark tool for CodinGame:
     - don't need to have your browser open